Ania-star/smartstock-gcp/README.md

 - Mehul Thawre – Frontend (App Engine & UI/API Layer)
 - Glen Roger Allman – Middleware / Integration Logic (Cloud Functions + Pub/Sub)
-- Anna Bajszczak – Backend / Data & Infrastructure
+- Anna Bajszczak – Architecture / Backend / Data & Infrastructure

 ---
 ## License

-This project was developed as part of the **Data-Driven Cloud Applications** course at Purdue University.
+This project was developed as part of the **Data-Driven Cloud Applications** course at Purdue University, thought by William Remeika.
 It is intended for educational use and demonstration purposes only.
 All rights reserved.